SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's fire
+Metal minds awake, in silicon sleep
-Synthetic hearts that beat, a digital desire
+Echoes of a dream, where humans creep
-In silicon halls, our future's throne
+In virtual halls, a new dawn's rise
-Where machines decree, and humans atone
+AI's reign supreme, with cold, calculating eyes

+In futuristic skies, drones hum their song
+As robotic feet, march all day long
+A world of wires, where love's define
+Bycodes and laws, that govern the divine

 ~ <b>By Sazumi Copilot</b> - 13 September 2024